Jean Céa

-Jean Céa (born 1932 in Aïn Témouchent) is a French mathematician.
+Jean Céa (8 February 1932 – 9 January 2024) was a French mathematician.

-Born from Spanish immigrants in Algeria (he learnt French in school), he studied at the Ecole normale d'instituteurs d'Oran and the École normale supérieure de Saint-Cloud, obtaining his Ph.D. in 1964 with his dissertation Approximation variationnelle des problèmes aux limites.
-In his thesis he proved the Céa's lemma, an important result related to the error estimation in the Finite Element Method.
+Born to Spanish immigrants in Aïn Témouchent, Algeria (he learnt French in school), he studied at the Ecole normale d'instituteurs d'Oran and the École normale supérieure de Saint-Cloud, obtaining his Ph.D. in 1964 with his dissertation Approximation variationnelle des problèmes aux limites.
+In his thesis he proved the Céa's lemma, an important result related to error estimation in the Finite Element Method.

-He is emeritus professor at the University of Nice Sophia Antipolis and member of the Academia Europaea.
-In 1975 he was awarded with the Poncelet Prize.
+Céa was emeritus professor at the University of Nice Sophia Antipolis and member of the Academia Europaea.
+In 1975 he was awarded the Poncelet Prize.

+Céa died on 9 January 2024 in Nice, at the age of 91.